TEMPORARY EMPLOYMENT CONTRACT

 To comply with terms and conditions of employment as set out in this Agreement as well as the Agency’s Disciplinary and Grievance Procedures in the Standard Operating Procedures (SOP’s), available for The Employee to read at the Employee request.

-These include specific procedures which the Client adopts as part of its normal employment practices.
+These include specific procedures that the Client adopts as part of its normal employment practices.

 The Employee undertakes to familiarise him/herself with such specific procedures upon taking up his/her duties on assignment.